Trade & ExportCertificationsCE MarkingISOQuality StandardsImport

 Why Certifications Matter in Stone Trade

-Certifications serve three distinct purposes: they verify performance characteristics (CE, ASTM), they verify identity and origin (quarry certificates, COOs), and they verify ethical and environmental standards (fair trade, EPDs).
+In the stone trade, certifications serve three distinct purposes: they verify performance characteristics (CE, ASTM), they verify identity and origin (quarry certificates, COOs), and they verify ethical and environmental standards (fair trade, environmental product declarations).
+Knowing which certification addresses which concern helps you ask for exactly what you need.

 CE Marking (European Market)